World's Ugliest Dog: This gassy Neapolitan Mastiff named Martha

-She lumbered away with $1,500, a flashy trophy and a trip to New York for media appearances, all things she could hardly care less about.
+(As a winner of the contest, Martha is also entitled to a trip to New York for media appearances.)

-She beat out 13 other dogs, most of them the kind of older, smaller dogs who dominate the competition.
+And the 125-pound Neapolitan Mastiff's victory did not come easy.
+There were 13 contestants, mostly older and smaller dogs.

-Moe, a 16-year-old Brussels Griffon-pug mix who was the oldest in the competition, came in second.
-He had lost his hearing and sight but his sense of smell is strong and he was enjoying all the smells at the Sonoma-Marin Fair where the contest is held, including funnel cakes and other fried goodies.
+A 16-year-old Brussels Griffon-pug mix was runner up in the competition.
+Moe, who had lost his hearing and sight, was the oldest contestant at the Sonoma-Marin Fair, where the competition is held.
+However, with his strong sense of smell, Moe was able to enjoy funnel cakes and other fried items.

-Many of the contestants were adopted.
-Monkey, a 6-year-old Brussels Griffon, and Icky, an 8-year-old unknown breed, were both rescued from the homes of hoarders.
+The judges took into consideration first impressions, unusual attributes, personality, and the crowd's reaction when deciding the winners.

-These dogs — some with acne, others with tongues permanently sticking out — are used to getting called ugly.
-But for their owners, it was love at first sight.
+Like winner Martha, many dogs were adopted.
+Monkey, a 6-year-old Brussels Griffon, and Icky, an 8-year-old unknown breed, were both saved from the homes of hoarders.

 JOIN THE CONVERSATION